leoduan/leoduan.github.io/index.md

 # Leo Li Duan

-I'm a statistician working on Generalized Bayes.
-My current interest is to build a new set of probabilistic (aka Bayesian) models that exploit non-parametric Bayes, optimization & graph theory.
+I'm an assistant professor & statistician working on Generalized Bayes.
+My current interest is to build a new set of probabilistic (a.k.a.
+Bayesian) models that exploit non-parametric Bayes, optimization & graph theory.
 The core application focus is on neuroscience.

 Email:
-_***li dot duan at ufl dot edu***_
+_li dot duan at ufl dot edu_

+Note: **We don't provide summer internship in my lab**.

 ### Research Interests
 * Network modeling